 Timeline

-Future Engagement Opportunities
+Completed Engagement Opportunities

 Public and stakeholder engagement aims to foster inclusivity and transparency toward gathering information, educating stakeholders about the I-75 Cap, and providing an opportunity for public input.
+Public and stakeholder engagement for the Vision and Alternatives Analysis phase of work has wrapped up.
+There will be additional opportunities for public engagement as the project continues into the Feasibility Study.

 Public Meeting #1: July 2024 (Completed)

-Read the meeting recap
+Read the meeting recap.

-Review the workshop stations materials
+Review the workshop stations materials.

 Public Meeting #2: August 2024 (Completed)

-Read the meeting recap
+Read the meeting recap.

-Public Meeting #3: October 2024 Date TBD
+Public Meeting #3: October 29, 2024 (Completed)

 For additional information and feedback, please send an email to: [email protected].

 Thank you for your thoughts, support, and partnership.